llelik/storagegrid-audit-analysis-calc/README.md

 - Admin Node requires [200 GB space for audit logs](https://docs.netapp.com/sgws-115/index.jsp?topic=%2Fcom.netapp.doc.sg-install-rhel%2FGUID-8A777F78-E21D-4E4F-AF1A-DBD432E6D030.html)
 - Every day logs are [rotated and compressed](https://docs.netapp.com/sgws-115/index.jsp?topic=%2Fcom.netapp.doc.sg-audit%2FGUID-33B77138-D408-4D4F-9994-D2E8C3101FF2.html), so assuming 20 GB of log files per day, one has days to get the compressed log file out before it's deleted.
 The NetApp Support site has a KB about expanding the space for logs.
-- You could use NetApp XCP to copy files to another share or CloudSync to copy them from NFS to S3 (yes, you *can* copy audit logs to StorageGRID, but that kind of defeats the purpose for certain things)
+- You could use NetApp XCP to copy files to another share or CloudSync to copy them from NFS to S3 (yes, you *can* copy audit logs to a StorageGRID bucket, but that kind of defeats the purpose for certain things such as compliance)

 ### Sample audit-explain output